mhtess/bdappl/chapters/04-bdaFundamentals.md

 For more information about different methods of calculating Bayes Factors, see [this helpful blogpost](http://michael-franke.github.io/statistics,/modeling/2017/07/07/BF_computation.html).

 We have now gone through the fundamentals of Bayesian Data Analysis.
-In the [next chapter](5-advancedBDA.html), we'll show how you can elaborate your models to better represent your data.
+In the [next chapter](05-patterns.html), we'll show you basic techniques for modeling causality among random variables.